IBM-Cloud/docs/services/IoT/reference/extensions/index.md

 - Send SMS to SIM
 - Change rate plan

-You can access the supported operations in the device drilldown of a Jasper connected device after the following configuration steps are completed.
+You can access the supported operations in the device drilldown of a Jasper-connected device after the following configuration steps are completed.

 ### Configuration

 In order to connect your {{site.data.keyword.iot_short_notm}} platform organization with your Jasper account, there are two stages of configuration that must first be done.
-Complete the the organization configuration and then configure your devices.
+Complete the organization configuration and then configure your devices.

 1. Enable the Jasper extension
 To enable Jasper integration with your {{site.data.keyword.iot_short_notm}} organization, complete the following steps:
  1. From the {{site.data.keyword.iot_short_notm}} dashboard select  ![Settings.](../../blockchain/images/platform_settings.png "Settings") in the menu side bar.
- 2. Scroll down the to the Extensions section, and set Jasper to **On**.
+ 2. Scroll down to the Extensions section, and set Jasper to **On**.
  3. Enter your Jasper user name, password, license key, and API endpoint.
- 4. Click **Save**
+ 4. Click **Save**.

 2. Configure your devices
 You can configure the devices that are connected to both your {{site.data.keyword.iot_short_notm}} organization and your Jasper account to display data from Jasper in the {{site.data.keyword.iot_short_notm}} dashboard.
 **Important:** The Jasper configuration cannot be applied as part of the Add Device process, as only already connected devices can be configured with Jasper.
 To configure your Jasper-connected devices, complete the following steps:
- 1. In the devices tab of your {{site.data.keyword.iot_short_notm}} dashboard, find the Jasper-connected device to be configured.
+ 1. In the Devices tab of your {{site.data.keyword.iot_short_notm}} dashboard, find the Jasper-connected device to be configured.
  2. Select the device to open the *Device Drilldown* view.
  3. Scroll down to *Extension Configuration*.
  4. Enter the extension configuration by using the following JSON format, and then click **Confirm changes** to save your configuration.